 Want to know more about prompting?
 Contact us

 The props person works with the director and stage manager to source personal props for the actors and general props for the play.
 They also make sure that the actors know where their props are backstage during the run of the production.
-We have a huge Aladdin’s Cave of props at our workshop.
+We have an Aladdin’s Cave of props at our workshop.

 Want to know more about props?
 Contact us